Kotlin/dataframe/docs/StardustDocs/topics/schemasGradle.md

 from the previous invocation, at least one character.**

-For the following configuration, file `Repository.Generated.kt` will be generated to `build/generated/ksp/` folder in the same package as file containing the annotation.
+For the following configuration, file `Repository.Generated.kt` will be generated to `build/generated/ksp/` folder in the same package as the file containing the annotation.

 ```kotlin
 @file:ImportDataSchema(